JasonLiu1229/University-Vault/DS/Session/Session 3.md

 ![[Pasted image 20240303145038.png]]
 ## Definition
 “Cloud computing is a model for **enabling convenient, on demand network access to a shared pool of configurable computing resources** (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.”

+Simply put, cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
 ## IT services as a utility
 ![[Pasted image 20240303145201.png]]
 ![[Pasted image 20240303145255.png]]